 Impact on state government.
-The tax and fee cuts will reduce state revenues and correspondingly reduce state services by an estimated \$xxx million in budget year 2004-05, \$xxx million in 2005-06, and \$xxx million in 2006-07.
-The amount of the cuts resulting in reduced state revenue will continue to increase each year into the future.
+The tax and fee cuts will slow the growth of state revenues and correspondingly impact state services by an estimated \$xxx million in budget year 2004-05, \$xxx million in 2005-06, and \$xxx million in 2006-07.
+The amount of the revenue reduction will continue to increase each year into the future.
 In order to reimburse school districts for the loss of specific ownership taxes, the state will be required to pay school districts an additional \$xx million in budget year 2005-06, \$xx million in 2006-07, and \$xx million in 2007-08.

-The Department of Revenue, the Department of Local Affairs, and the State Auditor's Office will require additional resources to implement the tax changes of the proposal and to comply with the audit requirements.
+The Department of Revenue, the Department of Local Affairs, and the Office of the State Auditor will require additional resources to implement the tax changes of the proposal and to comply with the audit requirements.

 Impact on local government.
-Counties, cities and towns, school districts, and special districts will lose revenue from taxes and fees such as property taxes, utility sales taxes and franchise fees, sales and use taxes on motor vehicles, specific-ownership taxes, and occupation taxes.
-As a result, local government services will be cut an equal amount.
-The cuts to local government revenue and services will increase each year thereafter.
+Counties, cities and towns, school districts, and special districts collect revenue from several sources that will be reduced by the proposal.
+Sources such as property taxes, utility sales taxes and franchise fees, sales and use taxes on motor vehicles, specific ownership taxes, and occupation taxes will be affected.
+Revenue for some local governments will grow at a slower rate than current law allows, while revenue to others will actually be reduced.
+Local government services will be adjusted accordingly.

 Impact on taxpayers.
-The estimated savings for a typical household that owns a home, has taxable income over \$45,000, two cars, average monthly utility expenses of \$xxx, and one individual working in Denver is estimated to be \$xxx in 2005, \$xxx in 2006, and \$xxx in 2007, and will increase each year thereafter.
+The estimated savings for a typical household that owns a home and two cars, and has taxable income of \$30,000 is estimated to be about \$250 in 2005, \$500 in 2006, and \$675 in 2007, and will increase each year thereafter.
 The actual tax and fee reductions will depend on several factors, including the number and age of vehicles owned; actual utility expenses; the number of property tax districts and their mill levies; whether a taxpayer owns property and pays income taxes; and whether an occupation tax is imposed by the city where the taxpayer is employed.